Help me go on a holiday

 And if you already have a passport don’t forget to check its expiry date.
 It’s a good idea to ensure it will still be valid for at least six months after your planned return, as some countries may actually deny you entry and some airlines may not allow you to board flights if this requirement isn’t met.

 With your budget set it’s worth putting thought into how best to structure your finances.

 For example, would you benefit from keeping all travel-related expenses separate from your day-to-day finances by taking out a personal loan that you can repay over time in manageable instalments?
-Would you like the security of having a safe, prepaid card to travel with, already loaded with the currencies you’ll need?
-Or a credit card to help with the day-to-day expenses while travelling?
+Would you like your own Visa Debit Card links directly to your Credit Union SA transaction account, giving you 24/7 access to your own money all over the world?
+Do you have a credit card to help with the day-to-day expenses while travelling?
 Will you need at least a small amount of foreign cash to take care of incidental expenses in each destination?